top of page

 Lastly, thank you to all those who offered emotional support and gave the gift of their time and friendship along the journey.
 You have done much to lighten the load.

-A celebration of life will be held later in October, with a livestream available for those who wish to attend remotely or from afar.
-The live stream will be posted here when available.
+A celebration of life will be held at 2:00 p.m. on Saturday, October 25, 2025, with a livestream available for those who wish to attend remotely or from afar.
+Please click here to access the livestream.
+The waiting room will open at 1:30 p.m.

 In lieu of flowers please consider making a donation to Cancer Care Manitoba.